BioJulia/Automa.jl/docs/src/index.md

 )
 ```

+The order of arguments is used to resolve ambiguity of pattern matching.
+A
-A tokenizer tries to find the longest token that is available from the current reading position.
-When multiple patterns match a substring of the same length, higher priority token placed at a former position in the arguments list will be selected.
-For example, `"else"` matches both `:keyword` and `:identifier` but the `:keyword` action will be run because it is placed before `:identifier` in the arguments list.
+tokenizer tries to find the longest token that is available from the current
+reading position.
+When multiple patterns match a substring of the same length,
+higher priority token placed at a former position in the arguments list will be
+selected.
+For example, `"else"` matches both `:keyword` and `:identifier` but
+the `:keyword` action will be run because it is placed before `:identifier` in
+the arguments list.

+Once a pattern is determined, the start and end positions of the token
+substring can be accessed via `ts` and `te` local variables in the action code.
+Other special variables (i.e. `p`, `p_end`, `p_eof` and `cs`) will be explained
+in the following section.
+See example/tokenizer.jl for a complete example.

 Code generators